 This means by selecting the right property – one that is in continual demand due to its location and amenity – there’s little chance of your property languishing on the market untenanted for any more than a few weeks in between tenancies.

-You can also increase your property’s appeal and make it more attractive to long-term tenants by doing some minor refurbishments and cosmetic updates if things start to look a bit tired, or by being per friendly and allowing pets.
+You can also increase your property’s appeal and make it more attractive to long-term tenants by doing some minor refurbishments and cosmetic updates if things start to look a bit tired, or by being fur friendly and allowing pets.

 And a good property manager looking after your investment should be able to minimise the gap between tenants.

-We have all seen the horror stories on current affairs programs, with reporters chasing “bad tenants” down the street demanding to know why they “trashed” some poor old ladies investment property, leaving her with thousands of dollars in repair bills.
+We have all seen the horror stories on current affairs programs, with reporters chasing “bad tenants” down the street demanding to know why they “trashed” some poor old lady's investment property, leaving her with thousands of dollars in repair bills.

 Then there are the tenants who fail to pay their rent for months, only to skip town in a bid to avoid paying the arrears owing.